 As shown in Table LU-1 below, just over 35 percent of the City's land is used for residential purposes.
 Except in the Business and Industrial Park, residential uses are spread throughout the City with the highest density of homes located within and around the downtown.
 The majority of the City's residential structures featuring three units and more are located in this same area.
 Two-family homes are interspersed in the neighborhoods bordering the core downtown.
 While single-family homes are located throughout the City, there are high concentrations of them located in the West End where single-family development is the only allowed development by-right.
-Of the total residential land area, approximately 81 percent is utilized for single-family residences.
-An overwhelming majority of homes in Newburyport are detached single-family.
-The remaining percentage of residential land is predominantly comprised of two-family homes (5 percent) and condominiums (14 percent), with other types of residential uses, such as three-family homes, multi-unit buildings with at least four units, and rooming houses, making up the rest.
+Of the total land area zoned for residential land area use, approximately 81 percent is utilized for single-family residences.
+The largest share of Newburyport's land area is occupied by detached single-family.
+The remaining percentage of residential land is predominantly comprised of two-family homes

+(5 percent) and condominiums (14 percent), with other types of residential uses, such as three-family homes, multi-unit buildings with at least four units, and rooming houses, making up the rest.
 Residential structures on Plum Island, historically summer cottages, are being demolished and reconstructed into larger, single-family, year-round residences, increasing the overall density of both structures and people on the Island.
+This, in turn, places additional public and private infrastructure on a hazard-prone "barrier beach" island with naturally shifting coastlines and flood zones.
+Maintenance for, and loss of, this infrastructure (such as water and sewer systems) is costly and can be significantly reduced if the City takes action now to halt further growth and development on Plum Island.